OpenTTD/nml/README.md

 http://newgrf-specs.tt-wiki.net/wiki/NML:Main

 NML is licensed under the GNU General Public License version 2, or at your option, any later version.
-For more information, see 'license.txt' (GPL version 2), or later versions at <http://www.gnu.org/licenses/>.
+For more information, see [LICENSE](https://github.com/OpenTTD/nml/LICENSE) (GPL version 2), or later versions at http://www.gnu.org/licenses/.

 Last updated:    2018-10-15
 Release version: 0.4.5

-## 1) Table of Contents:
+## 1) Table of Contents

 2) Contact
 3) Dependencies